-YASI Secondary Domains: School, Community/Peers, Alcohol/Drugs, Aggression/Violence, Attitudes, Skills, Employment/Free Time

-Outpatient Therapy: Combining individual therapy and family therapy can be particularly effective in supporting the overall well-being of youth.
-Individual therapy allows the young person to address their personal concerns and develop skills for self-regulation and personal growth, while family therapy helps to address broader relational and environmental factors that may be impacting the youth's mental health and functioning.
+YASI Secondary Domains: School, Community/Peers, Alcohol/Drugs, Aggression/Violence, Attitudes, Skills, Employment/Free Time develop skills for self-regulation and personal growth, while family therapy helps to address broader relational and environmental factors that may be impacting the youth's mental health and functioning.
 Working together, these two approaches can help youth and their families achieve their therapeutic goals and foster positive outcomes.
 Both individual and family sessions can provide a safe and supportive space to explore the youth's thoughts, feelings, and behaviors in the context of the family unit and community.
 The goals of outpatient therapy can vary widely depending on the youth's needs, but commonly includes reducing symptoms of mental illness, enhancing coping skills, improving communication, increasing self-awareness, promoting personal growth, and fostering resilience.
 Therapy sessions may be conducted with the youth and/or family to assist the youth in obtaining their identified treatment goals and can encompass a variety of modalities and therapeutic approaches.
 The service is generally 1-2 hours a week for 6-9 months, depending on the complexity of the issues being addressed and the progress made.
 Provider staff delivering the service must be an LMHP.
 Service is billed at an hourly rate.